jianshu93/RecruitmentPlot_blast/README.md

 Only Interleaved (people also call it merge in bbtools software) reads are supported for now.
 I will add support for forward and reverse reads.

-If you have paired read, use the seqtk software to intleave your reads:
+If you have paired read, use the seqtk software to interleave your reads:

 ```
 conda install seqtk -c bioconda